 Help and support to prevent you from relapsing will be provided by your clinic in the final week.

-Who Is Best Suited To Rehab?
+Who Is Likely To Benefit From Rehab?

 What Do I Need To Do To Make Rehab A Success, For Me?

 How Should You Plan For Your Stay In A Knowle Rehab Clinic?

 You will get a confirmation of your booking, and the clinic will also send you details of what you should bring with you when you start the treatment.